Rightly Dividing the Word

 - 2 Tim.
 3:16-17 – “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.

-In the 20th century, the Bible-believing Christian’s choice of what version to use was fairly simple: the KJV – the RSV was for liberal churches, the Douay for Catholics – so the KJV was it.
+In the 20th century and earlier, the Bible-believing Christian’s choice of what version to use was fairly simple: the KJV – the RSV was for liberal churches, the Douay for Catholics – so the KJV was it.
 A few good study Bibles were also published, all using the KJV, such as the Scofield, Pilgrim’s, and Thompson study Bibles.
-The Bible-believing Church survived and to some extent prevailed through three centuries using the KJV, and the result is that there are some who even question the consideration of any other version, and view such an act to border on heresy.
-However, beginning in the later 20th century, several new translations started popping up which has led Bible-believing Christians to consider using a translation other than the KJV.
+The Bible-believing Church survived and to some extent prevailed through three centuries using the KJV, and many Christians still treasure that version, although today there are millions of Bible-loving Christians worldwide who are using a newer translation in their own language.
+However, beginning in the later 20th century, several new translations started popping up which has led many Bible-believing Christians to consider using a translation other than the KJV.
 Following are some thoughts to help you in that consideration.

 Some Translation Road Bumps: